tedneward/Worldspine-DnD5e/Classes/Barbarian/Berserker.md

 # Primal Path: Path of the Berserker
 For some barbarians, rage is a means to an end – that end being violence.
 The Path of the Berserker is a path of untrammeled fury, slick with blood.
 As you enter the berserker's rage, you thrill in the chaos of battle, heedless of your own health or well-being.
-This path is actually a very common path for barbarians who join up with one of the [Mercenary Companies](../../Organizations/MercCompanies/index.md).

 ```
 name = 'Berserker'